“`html

 3. Training That Reflects the Real World — Including Every Client Who Walks In

 The nail industry serves everyone: every skin tone, every nail type, every aesthetic preference.
-AVI’s curriculum is built around that reality.
+AVI’s Nail Technology (NO FINANCIAL AID FOR THIS PROGRAM) curriculum is built around that reality.

 From the beginning, you’ll practice on diverse hands, work with a range of product lines, and develop the adaptability that defines a truly skilled nail technician.
 When you graduate, you won’t be limited to one look or one clientele.
 You’ll be ready for every client, every salon, every market.